It’s that time of the year where leaves are falling from the trees and onto our streets and parks.

 And it can be a mighty job.
 My own mother had to apply to the council to remove over-hanging branches from her garden, which dropped continual layers of leaves throughout the autumn weeks, creating an army of black bin liners, stuffed full.
 And of course, whether your lawn is natural or artificial, that will have no bearing on the leaves that fall on it from above.
 However, such leaves are not necessarily the enemy.
 In fact, properly cleared and redeployed they can be added to the compost, or used to create a leaf mould.

 But before the actual collection, however – and if you are able – run the leaves over with a rotary lawn mower.
-That will certainly help break them down more quickly.
+That will certainly help break them down more quickly( do this not on your artificial grass, its just to help break down the leaves.)
 Then… you need to collect the leaves.
 And to do that

 you’ll need a few implements, such as a scoop (they look like hands on the end of extended handles – you may well have seen them in B&Q), a rake, plastic bin liners, watering cans and the relevant bedding plants to use with the compost.
 So, don’t feel you need to keep bending down to scope them up: as with all aspects of gardening there are these dedicated implements to ease the process.